 A few years ago, a Danish word caught the attention of the international lifestyle community.
-This is not something that happens very often, and we Danes basked in the attention.
+This is not something that happens often, and we Danes basked in the attention.
 We sang for our global suppers offering anecdotes about Scandinavian winters.
-And we kept friends and colleagues amused with snap pronunciation courses.
+And we kept friends and colleagues amused with pronunciation courses.

 But one thing is pronunciation.
 Another is comprehension.
-The absence of a word-to-word translation gave grounds for a myth-creation that was taken to the extreme once momentum slowed and the newly risen hygge-industry feared for its future.
+The absence of a word-to-word translation gave grounds for a myth-creation that was taken to the extreme once momentum slowed and the hygge-industry feared for its future.

 And it didn’t.
-One day, a writer from a foreign land travelled to Denmark in pursuit of the mythical hygge creature.
+One day, a writer from a foreign land travelled to Denmark in pursuit of the hygge creature.
 She returned home declaring that hygge was inward-looking.

 Any Dane could have told her that.

 Hygge means feeling safe whilst enjoying oneself.
 It means leaving stressful thoughts at the door.
 It means not feeling guilty for sitting down, which is why you’ll often find a person engaged in the act of hygge sitting in spotless surroundings occupying one small, untidy area.
-There may be sweep-wrappers, magazines and a greasy remote control in their immediate vicinity, but the wider surroundings will be immaculate because the ‘hygger’ cleared the room and their conscience before starting to hygge.
+There may be sweet-wrappers, magazines and a greasy remote control in their immediate vicinity, but the wider surroundings will be immaculate because the ‘hygger’ cleared the room and their conscience before starting to hygge.